Mortgage Agreement in Principle

 Does this process affect my credit score?

 When considering your mortgage AIP, we complete a soft credit check.
 This doesn’t impact your credit score but will be recorded, meaning other providers will not be able to see the check.
-A soft credit check allows lenders to understand your financial behaviors.
+A soft credit check allows lenders to understand your financial behaviours.
 At the later stages your mortgage application a hard credit check will be completed.
 This will allow us to see your credit report.
 Each hard check is recorded on your report and will be visible to other providers.
 We need to do this to get a full picture of your credit history to determine if you meet our lending criteria.
 Other providers may determine if they can lend to you using your credit score alone, without looking at the wider picture.
 It is important to understand that multiple hard credit checks over a short period of time can affect your credit score.

 YOUR HOME MAY BE REPOSSESSED IF YOU DO NOT KEEP UP REPAYMENTS ON YOUR MORTGAGE